When Does a Seller’s Market Turn into a Buyer’s Market?

 During the COVID-19 pandemic, people living in Boston and other Massachusetts cities found themselves working from home.
 To reduce their monthly rent or mortgage payments and get away from high population areas, they bought houses outside of the city.
 There was no longer a need for them to live in or near the city because they didn’t have to commute to work.

-As a result, more single-family homes were sold in the state last year than in any other year since 2004.
+As a result, more single-family homes were sold in the state in 2020 than in any other year since 2004.
 Home prices had been growing by 2% to 5% each year up until then.
 But by the end of 2020, prices had risen by 11.4%, a significant increase.

 Conditions for a Buyer’s Market